yufanzhao99/ChinaGoingOutWebDev/README.md

 ## Congratulations!

-Now you are ready for Lecture 4: BootStrap~
+Now you are ready for Lecture 4: BootStrap.

 If you have any problem with the instruction, DON'T hesitate to ask.